PortSwigger/pycript-websocket/README.md

 </p>

-PyCript WebSocket is a Burp Suite extension that enables users to encrypt and decrypt WebSocket messages for manual and automated application penetration testing.
+PyCript WebSocket is a Burp Suite extension that enables users to encrypt and decrypt WebSocket messages.
 Built with the same logic as the original PyCript, this extension provides a separate solution specifically for WebSockets.
 It allows users to implement custom encryption and decryption logic using languages like Python, Go, Node.js, C, Bash, etc., ensuring flexibility for unique testing needs.